 The operations by which cuffs are added to the COMSOL "model" object are contained in the Java Part class (src/model/Part.java).
 A complete cuff design is defined by a JSON file (e.g., Purdue.json) stored in config/system/cuffs/, which we call a "preset" cuff, containing parameterizations and material assignments for part primitives that together represent an entire cuff electrode, including contact "recess" and "fill" (i.e., saline, mineral oil, or encapsulation tissue).
 The contents of the "preset" JSON file direct the Part class on which part primitives to add as well as their size, shape, placement, and material function (i.e., cuff "insulator", contact "conductor", contact "recess", and cuff "fill").
 Fig 3A shows some examples of "preset" cuffs constructed from our library of COMSOL part primitives which are included in the pipeline repository in config/system/cuffs/.
 Users should not modify existing "preset" cuff files.
-Rather, a user should use our "preset" cuffs as a guide in constructing their own custom cuffs, which require a unique file name.
-Once a cuff is defined as a "preset" in config/system/cuffs/ as its own JSON file, the user may choose to place the cuff on a nerve in COMSOL using the "preset" parameter in Model (Model Parameters).
+Rather, a user should use our "preset" in config/system/cuffs/ as its own JSON file, the user may choose to place the cuff on a nerve in COMSOL using the "preset" parameter in Model (Model Parameters).

 We provide a COMSOL file in examples/parts/sandbox.mph that contains our library of "Geometry Parts" (i.e., part primitives) for users to assemble into their own cuffs in the COMSOL GUI.
 See Creating New Part Primitives for instructions on how to add new part primitives.
 After a part primitive is defined in the "Geometry Parts" node in the COMSOL GUI, under "Component 1", the user may secondary-click on the "Geometry 1" node -> "Parts" and select a part primitive.
 Importantly, the order of instantiated parts in the "Geometry 1" node matters for proper material assignment; the user must consider that when a new part occupies volume within a previously instantiated part, COMSOL will override the previous material assignment for the shared volume with the latter created part's material assignment.
-For example, if a user is modeling a cuff containing an embedded contact electrode (i.e., the contact surface is flush with the insulator's inner surface) and the entire cuff is bathed in saline (i.e., surgical pocket), the user would (1) add the part primitive for the saline cuff "fill" since it is the outermost domain, (2) add the cuff "insulator" which would override its volume within the saline, and (3) add the contact "conductor" which would override the cuff insulator domain within the contact conductor.
+For example, if a user is modeling a cuff containing an embedded contact electrode (i.e., the contact surface is flush with the insulator's inner surface) and the entire cuff is bathed in saline (i.e., surgical pocket), the user would (1) add the part primitive for the saline cuff "fill" since it is the outer-most domain, (2) add the cuff "insulator" which would override its volume within the saline, and (3) add the contact "conductor" which would override the cuff insulator.
 The order of instantiation of part primitives in COMSOL mirrors the order of the parts listed in the "preset" JSON file.